 A gaggle of protesters has descended on the site to make their anti-mosque feelings known.
 Although the liberal media would have you think that such protesters would be exclusively white, the gaggle was actually quite diverse!
 Or at least it was to start with.

 At one point, a portion of the crowd menacingly surrounded two Egyptian men who were speaking Arabic and were thought to be Muslims.

 In fact, the two men — Joseph Nassralla and Karam El Masry — were not Muslims at all.
 They turned out to be Egyptian Coptic Christians who work for a California-based Christian satellite TV station called “The Way.”
 Both said they had come to protest the mosque.

 “I’m a Christian,” Nassralla shouted to the crowd, his eyes bulging and beads of sweat rolling down his face.
 But it was no use.
-The protesters had become so angry at what they thought were Muslims that New York City police officers had to rush in and pull Nassralla and El Masry to safety.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+The protesters had become so angry at what they thought were Muslims that New York City police officers had to rush in and pull Nassralla and El Masry to safety.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “I flew nine hours in an airplane to come here,” a frustrated Nassralla said afterward.